Skip to main content

 How does Benadryl affect the body?

 Benadryl also has an anticholinergic effect on the body.
 This means it blocks another chemical in the body called acetylcholine.
-This helps dry up a runny nose and watery eyes.
-But it can also cause side effects, such as constipation and trouble peeing.
+Acetylcholine plays a part in muscle contraction, blood pressure, and secretions.
+So Benadryl can help dry up a runny nose and watery eyes.
+But it can also cause side effects, such as constipation, dry mouth, and trouble peeing.

 Can Benadryl harm your kidneys or liver?